 Cordelettes - If you want to use one, the first choice is diameter and length.
 There are some standards, but which one you pick might depend on what kind of climbing you’re mostly doing.
 (If you climb a lot on snow and rock, you might want to get one for each.)

-Hey majority of sport climbers are fine with using to standard quick draws for their anchor.
+A majority of sport climbers are fine with using two standard quickdraws for their anchor.
 Most of the time, that's probably cool, but for instructional settings or your own peace of mind, you can go one step further and use lockers on everything.

 Need to make an absolutely bombproof anchor around a tree, for a rappel or maybe to pull your car out of a ditch?
 Try this.